 Rivers like any other water body can over time become shallow and sections can even dry up completely, due to the build up of silt and sediment.
 Many forms of organic matter can contribute to the build up of silt, these include things such as leaves, dead aquatic plants, fallen trees and animal waste.
 Soil that has been washed into the river either from streams or simply washed down from the river banks can also contribute to this.
 As the amount of excess organic matter builds up within the river it becomes necessary to remove the silt and sediment build up, either by mechanical dredging or other means.

-As a general rule the first stage of any silt dredging project is to establish exactly how much silt will need to be removed.
-This calculation is required to establish both the best means of removal and to help understand where best to place the silt after removal.
-From silt samples and a Bathymetric survey. it’s possible to establish the consistency of the silt, which gives a guideline to the time frame required for the removal process.
+Generally when it comes to any river dredging project the best way to start is to determine exactly how much silt has collected in a section of the river to find out how much needs to be removed.
+The amount of silt that needs to be removed governs which is the best method of removal and also to helps us to understand where best to dispose of the silt after removal.
+Using a Bathymetric surgery and silt sample from the river section we are able to establish the consistency of the silt, which in turn gives us a guideline as to the time frame that would be required for the removal.

-Using GPS enabled equipment, we are able to generate a full report, which can clearly identify the problem areas and enable us to accurately produce quotations to carry out the clearing of unwanted silt from ponds.
+Using GPS enabled equipment, we are able to generate a full report on the silt, which can clearly identify any problem areas and enables us to accurately produce quotations to carry out the clearing of unwanted silt from rivers.

 We supply all equipment and our services to domestic and commercial clients throughout the United Kingdom.
 For more information and advice about Hydrographic surveys or any of our products, such as pond construction, lake and pond maintenance or fishery and consultancy services, please email firstname.lastname@example.org or call 0800 3891990.